 It is not necessary to send a copy of the extension request prior to filing the report with the Registry.

 The filing requirements of such organizations are determined on a case-by-case basis.
 All "chapter" organizations must be included in the "parent" organization's IRS Form 990/990-EZ/990-PF.

 The Registry of Charitable Trusts does not send confirmation of receipt for the Annual Registration Renewal Fee Report.
-Organizations can review their registration status on the Attorney General's website using the Registry Verification Search tool.
+Organizations can review their registration status on the Attorney General's website using the Registry Search Tool.

-An annual audit is required for organizations that report $2 million or more in gross annual revenue.
+An annual audit is required for organizations that report $2 million or more in total revenue.
 For more information pertaining to the annual audit, please review Audit Requirements under the Nonprofit Integrity Act and our Frequently Asked Questions regarding the Nonprofit Integrity Act of 2004.